jbuckman/jbuckman.github.io/_posts/2022-11-18-on-the-road-to-st-petersburg.md

 Clearly, the answer is at least $2, because that's the minimum payout.
 But we will sometimes see a long sequence of heads, and the payout will be much higher, so perhaps we should be willing to pay more.

+Expected-value maximization gives a clean numerical answer to this question.
-According to the expected-value framework, the amount that a gambler should be willing to pay is equal to the expected value of the game.
+According to the EV framework, the amount that a gambler should be willing to pay is equal to the expected value of the game's payout.
 We can compute this easily, by partitioning the outcomes based on the number of flips.
 There is a $$\frac{1}{2}$$ chance of seeing exactly one flip (if the first flip is tails), a $$\frac{1}{4}$$ chance of seeing exactly two flips (heads, then tails), a $$\frac{1}{8}$$ chance of seeing exactly three flips...the pattern is clear, the chance of seeing $$n$$ flips is $$\frac{1}{2^{n}}$$.
 And what are the values of these outcomes?